nabilahza/SmartClass/README.md

 # SmartClass (IoT Based Smart Classroom)
+CPC357 IOT ARCHITECTURE AND SMART APPLICATIONS (PROJECT)

+---

 ## Project Description
-The **SmartClass** is functional IoT system for smart classrooms that integrates RFID-based attendance, automated door access, PIR motion detection, and real-time data visualization through a web dashboard.
-The system mainly uses Maker Feather AIoT S3, HiveMQ and Google Cloud Platform to demonstrates IoT architecture, cloud integration, and data-driven decision-making, which contributing to UN Sustainable Development Goal (SDG) 11 – Sustainable Cities and Communities.
+**SmartClass** is a functional IoT system for smart classrooms that integrates RFID-based attendance, automated door access, PIR motion detection, and real-time data visualization through a web dashboard.
+The system mainly uses Maker Feather AIoT S3, HiveMQ and Google Cloud Platform to demonstrate IoT architecture, cloud integration, and data-driven decision-making, which contributing to which contributes to the United Nations Sustainable Development Goal (SDG) 11 – Sustainable Cities and Communities.

 ---
-## Key Features
+## Project Objectives
-- **Automated Occupancy-Based Environment Control**: Automatic fan and lighting control based on classroom occupancy.
-- **RFID-Based Smart Attendance and Access Control**: Automatically records student attendance during scheduled class hours while restricting classroom access outside     permitted operating times.
+- To develop a functional Smart Classroom system using IoT technology to enhance safety, energy efficiency, and automation in urban learning environments.
+- To integrate real-time sensor data with cloud services for centralized data processing, storage, and analytics.
-- **Real-Time and Historical Classroom Monitoring Dashboard**: Displays live classroom status along with historical attendance and access logs for monitoring classroom    usage.
+- To develop a web-based dashboard that visualizes real-time classroom status, attendance statistics and access log to support monitoring and analysis of classroom usage.

 ---
-## Prerequisites
-Ensure the following libraries and tools are installed:

-## Software Requirements
-- Arduino IDE
-  - Go to the Sketch → Include Library → Manage Libraries
-  - Install these libraries:
-    - PubSubClient by Nick O'Leary
-    - LiquidCrystal_I2C by Martin
-    - RTCLib by Adafruit
-    - MFRC522 by GithubCommunity
-  - Go to the Tools → Boards → Boards Manager
-    - Install esp32 by Espressif Systems

-- HiveMQ Cloud
-  - Sign in to HiveMQ Cloud and create a new MQTT broker instance
-  - Go to Access Management → Credentials and configure the following parameters:
-    - Username: smartclassroom
-    - Password: 12345Smartclassroom
-    - Permission: Publish and Subscribe
-  Note: Use HiveMQ’s web client can be used to test message flow

-- Google Cloud Platfrom (GCP)
-  - Sign in to Google Cloud Console and create a new project, e.g., SmartClassroomIoT
-  - Enable the following APIs: Cloud Run, Cloud Build, and Firestore
-  - Set up Firestore Database by creating collections: students, attendance, access_logs
-  - Create a Service Account for the project:
-    - Go to IAM & Admin → Service Accounts → Create Service Account
-    - Assign the role Cloud Datastore User
-    - Create a JSON key and download it as service-account.json
-  - In Cloud Run, create a new service with the following configuration:
-    - Service name: smart-dashboard
-    - Region: asia-southeast1 (Singapore)
-    - Runtime: Python 3.14
-    - Authentication: Allow public access
-    - Billing request: Request-based
-    - Service scaling: Auto-scaling
-    - Ingress: All
-  - Upload the source code to the service, including:
+## Key Functionalities of the System
-    - app.py
+- **RFID-Based Controlled Access**
+  Students enter the classroom using RFID student cards during allowed hours to prevent unauthorized access.

-    - requirements.txt
+- **RFID-Based Attendance**
+  Student attendance is automatically recorded when RFID cards are scanned during class sessions, with duplicate prevention for accuracy.

-    - service-account.json
+- **Smart Energy Management**
-    - templates / index.html
-  - Save and redeploy the service
-  - Open the Cloud Run URL to access the dashboard
-  - Check Firestore collections to confirm that data from HiveMQ is being received and stored correctly
+  A PIR motion sensor controls lights and fans based on classroom occupancy to reduce unnecessary energy usage.

+---
-## Software Requirements
+## System Requirements

+### Hardware Requirements
 - Maker Feather AIoT S3 Microcontroller
 - PIR Sensor
-- RFID-RC522 Sensor
+- RFID-RC522 Module
 - Push Button
 - Solenoid Door Lock
-- White LEDs
+- White LEDs (x2)
 - Shaft motor with propeller
 - 1602 LCD Display (Visual Output)
 - 5V USB